 - Allow a little more time for the call.

 - Address the text user directly - say ‘you’ rather than ‘he’ or ‘she’.

 - Say ‘go ahead’ or ‘over to you’ each time you finish speaking.

 - The text user will either speak with you directly or type in their reply, which is read out to you by the operator.

 - Remember not to interrupt - the text user may not be able to hear you.

 - Wait for the operator to tell you it’s your turn again.

 The BT operators are bound by the Official Secrets Act and Telecommunications Acts and will never divulge any conversation.
 They don’t keep records of the calls and the customer can ask for a male or female operator to handle your call.

-A textphone/minicom service is also available which enables people who are hard of hearing or who are speech impaired to communicate with the department by sending and receiving messages.
+Additional Services are also available which enables people who are hard of hearing or who are speech impaired to communicate with the department by sending and receiving messages.